Lwazi-Junior/CMPG-323-Project-5-39013219-/README.md

 - **Total Projects**: Shows the total number of active projects across all clients.
 - **Total Clients**: Displays the total number of clients served by NWU Tech Trends.
 - **Total Savings per Client**: Bar chart visualizing the total savings accumulated by each client.
-- **Project Distribution by Client**: Donut chart showing the distribution of projects among different clients.
+- **Total Client per Technologies**: Donut chart showing the total of clients among different technologies.

 ### 2. Project Monitoring